Security-Onion-Solutions/securityonion-docs/bpf.rst

 deployment.
-If you have separate sensors reporting to that master server, they will copy ``/etc/nsm/rules/bpf.conf`` as part of the daily rule-update cron job (or you can run it manually) which will also restart Snort/Suricata so that the BPF change will take effect.
+If you have separate sensors reporting to that master server, they will copy ``/etc/nsm/rules/bpf.conf`` as part of the daily rule-update cron job (or you can run it manually) which will also restart Suricata so that the BPF change will take effect.
 Zeek automatically monitors ``bpf.conf`` for changes and will update itself as needed.
 Other services (such as Stenographer) will need to be restarted manually for the change to take effect.